xorblo-doitus/BBCodeEdit/addons/bbcode_edit.editor/README.md

-# BBCodeEdit
+# BBCodeEdit (for script editor[^editor_only])

-A Godot addon that help editing BBCode in CodeEdit nodes, especially useful for documentation comments in the ScriptEditor.
+A Godot addon that brings BBCode completion and QOL tools to the script editor in order to help formatting documentation comments.
+(May be extended to any CodeEdit in the future.[^editor_only])

 # Showcase